jeffrunningit/gravitational_wave_research/README.md

 *   Generating a "chirp" signal using a theoretical waveform model (PyCBC).
 *   Simulating the detector's response to the gravitational wave, including its directional sensitivity, with realistic detector noise.
-*   Applying signal processing techniques (whitening and spectrogram generation) to reveal the characteristic chirp signal buried within the noise.
+*   Applying signal processing techniques (whitening, FFT and spectrogram generation) to reveal the characteristic chirp signal buried within the noise.

 ![chirp plot](figures/wave_in_noise.png)
 ![chirp plot](figures/chirp_plot.png)